PrestaShop/prestashop.github.io/content/news/releases/prestashop-9-1-beta1.md

 ### Hummingbird 2.0 Beta - new default theme

-Hummingbird 2 is a major evolution of the theme architecture and is planned to become the default theme starting from PrestaShop 9.1.
-It provides a structured, scalable foundation that enables developers and agencies to build and customize ecommerce stores more easily.
+[Hummingbird 2](https://github.com/PrestaShop/hummingbird/) represents a major evolution in theme architecture, set to become the default standard in PrestaShop 9.1.
+It provides a structured, scalable foundation that empowers developers and agencies to built and customize online stores with ease.
+Built on a modern tech stack including Bootstrap 5, it prioritizes performance and inclusivity, achieving over 95% compliance with the European Accessibility Act (EAA).

 ![Hummingbird v2.0.0 Beta](/assets/images/2025/11/banner-hummingbird-v2-beta.png)

+{{< cta-group >}}
-{{< cta ref="/news/posts/2025/hummingbird-v2-beta" >}}Learn more about Hummingbird 2.0{{< /cta >}}
+{{< cta ref="/news/posts/2025/hummingbird-v2-beta" inline="true" >}}Learn more about Hummingbird 2.0{{< /cta >}}
+{{< cta url="https://github.com/PrestaShop/hummingbird/discussions" inline="true" >}}Discussion & feedback{{< /cta >}}
+{{< /cta-group >}}

+Since Hummingbird is one of the biggest projects in PrestaShop, we decided to open a dedicated discussion space on [GitHub Discussions](https://github.com/PrestaShop/hummingbird/discussions) for you to share your feedback and report any issues you may encounter while testing it.

 ---

 ### Multi-carrier / Multi-shipping feature

-PrestaShop 9.1 Beta addresses the complexity of the “1 order = 1 carrier” limitation by moving toward a shipment-based approach.
+PrestaShop 9.1 Beta addresses the complexity of the "1 order = 1 carrier" limitation by moving toward a shipment-based approach.
 This includes split and merge shipments, clearer displays across key touchpoints, and improved clarity for both merchants and customers.

-<small>*Note: This feature is behind a feature flag.*</small>
+<small>*Note: this feature is behind a feature flag.*</small>

 {{< cta-group >}}
 {{< cta url="https://www.youtube.com/watch?v=JljSmYH-vdg&t=775s" inline="true" >}}Watch the demo{{< /cta >}}
-{{< cta url="#" inline="true" >}}Read article{{< /cta >}}
+{{< cta url="/news/2026/introducing-shipments/" inline="true" >}}Read article{{< /cta >}}
 {{< /cta-group >}}

 ---